railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 You can then confirm the quotation to move it on to an order if the order is confirmed by the customer, or just cancel the window without confirming the order to leave it in quotation state.
-To find all of the current quotations, you can use the menu :menuselection:`Sales Management --> Orders --> My Orders --> My Quotations`.
+To find all of the current quotations, you can use the menu :menuselection:`Sales --> Sales --> Sales Orders` and click :guilabel:`Quotations` filter button.

 To follow the process for your order, you can click on the process view from the order form.
 Open ERP shows you an interactive process view of that order.
 For more information about its use,